spaceCat27/Neural-Network/README.md

+# Neural Network
-Neural network built with numpy module
+Neural network built from scratch using numpy module.